strategineer/personal-website/content/blog/2025-01-23/index.md

 For example, deciding that Brod was a long-lost adoptive relative of our artist/wizard Freeya would have acted as lubricant for fun roleplay for everyone at the table and would have set the stage for intrigue and interesting narrative beats for the campaign later down the line.

 The takeaway for me here is that everyone at the table is discovering who their characters really are at the table through play.
-A complete blank slate like an amnesiac character is that much harder to roleplay effectively becaus of this.
+A complete blank slate like an amnesiac character is that much harder to roleplay effectively because of this.

 If a player is deadset on playing an amnesiac character, I would make that sure by their second session, the character's gotten their memory back, everyone at the table knows exactly who they were and thus everyone should be ready to figure out who this character is going to become through play.